-- Provide students with a comprehensive, current and relevant programme of study, delivered in a rich learning environment that is inclusive, supportive and equitable, enabling and encouraging all students to achieve their individual potential without impediment. - Promote professionalism, inclusivity and respect as a fundamental attribute of academic and professional life. - Develop the students' knowledge of biological and medical sciences in order that they may analyse and understand the basis and treatment of human disease. - Enable students to apply their understanding of disease processes and diagnostic procedures in the context of a clinical environment, celebrating diversity and recognising the impact of that diversity on healthcare needs and opportunities. - Promote students' awareness of the impact of the advances in science and technology on diagnosis and treatment of human disease. - Enable students to function in, and/or relate to, the work undertaken in a variety of diagnostic and therapeutic settings. - Produce graduates capable of carrying out scientific research. - Enable students to contextualise scientific knowledge and opinion within a historical, geographical and cultural framework, referencing current expected standards of equality, diversity and inclusivity. - Develop transferable skills which will enhance employability prospects, postgraduate education and continuing professional development. - Offer a short term international summer school experience to all students through our international partner medical schools. - Meet the requirements for progression to an MD programme at one of our partner institutions and through that progression be subsequently eligible to sit the Professional and Linguistic Assessments Board (PLAB) test of the UK General Medical Council if required. - Include the flexibility to allow students to undertake a work placement or international study experience whilst studying for their degree and gain recognition of that experience through specific award titles.
+- Provide students with a comprehensive, current and relevant programme of study, delivered in a rich learning environment that is inclusive, supportive and equitable, enabling and encouraging all students to achieve their individual potential without impediment. - Promote professionalism, inclusivity and respect as a fundamental attribute of academic and professional life. - Develop the students' knowledge of biological and medical sciences in order that they may analyse and understand the basis and treatment of human disease. - Enable students to apply their understanding of disease processes and diagnostic procedures in the context of a clinical environment, celebrating diversity and recognising the impact of that diversity on healthcare needs and opportunities. - Promote students' awareness of the impact of the advances in science and technology on diagnosis and treatment of human disease. - Enable students to function in, and/or relate to, the work undertaken in a variety of diagnostic and therapeutic settings. - Produce graduates capable of carrying out scientific research. - Enable students to contextualise scientific knowledge and opinion within a historical, geographical and cultural framework, referencing current expected standards of equality, diversity and inclusivity. - Develop transferable skills which will enhance employability prospects, postgraduate education and continuing professional development. - Meet the requirements for progression to study medicine at our partner institution. - Include the flexibility to allow students to undertake a work placement or international study experience whilst studying for their degree and gain recognition of that experience through specific award titles. - Develop students as creative problem solvers in the design of solutions to help overcome global challenges by the application of their subject-specific and transferable skills and knowledge to drive these solutions for sustainable development.